 Calling all students (undergraduate, graduate and professional students at the University of Minnesota)!
 Do you have a project with a sustainability angle?
-Share your work at the 2018 Sustainability and Energy Expo on April 6th!
-Abstracts are being accepted until Sunday, March 11th at 11:59 PM.
+Share your work at the 2019 Sustainability and Energy Expo on Friday, April 5th!

 This day-long conference is an opportunity for students to present their work in sustainability to their peers as well as discover what other students are working on.
 At the Sustainability and Energy Expo, you will have the chance to develop your communication skills by showing and articulating the importance of your research to a broad audience.